andkoc001/PandS-Project2019/README.md

 | 4   | `versi`  | DataFrame | subset with Iris Versicolor data            |
 | 5   | `virgi`  | DataFrame | subset with Iris Virginica data             |

-## 3. Data set analysis
+## 4. Data set analysis

-### Jupyter Notebook
+### 4.1 Jupyter Notebook

-Analysis progress description has been included in the Jupyter Notebook `PandS_Project_2019.ipynb`.
+Analysis progress description and results have been recorded in the Jupyter Notebook `PandS_Project_2019.ipynb`.

-## 4. Findings
+## 5. Findings

 Iris data set analysis is primarily a classification problem.
-The results of the analysis, illustrated in the data plots, indicate that raw measurements of the flawers features can be a useful tool in determining the species.
-In some cases the raw data alone could yeald information about the iris species.
+The results of the analysis, illustrated in the data plots, indicate that raw measurements of the flowers features can be a useful tool in determining the species.
+In some cases the raw data alone could yield information about the iris species.

 The analysis I performed demonstrated that Iris Virginica can be well  identified by measurement of its petal and sepal dimensions.
 When compared to the dimensions of the other two species in question and visualised on appropriate plots (e.g. line plots or scatter plots), the measurements stand out from the measurements of the other species and can be easily discriminated.

-The Iris Setosa and Iris Versicolor are very similar in size of their sepald and petals.
+The Iris Setosa and Iris Versicolor are very similar in size of their sepals and petals.
 As a result it is very difficult to tell them apart.
 Here, again, the visualised data provide a significant help.
-Even thogh the interpretation of the results can be tricky and carries some level ofrisk related to inaccuracy, the graphs of the data can back the classification descision.
-Specificaly the petal length to petal width ratio can be helpful in distingushing the two species - compare the scatter plot in the Jupyter Notebook.
+Even though the interpretation of the results can be tricky and carries some level of risk related to inaccuracy, the graphs of the data can back the classification decision.
+Specifically the petal length to petal width ratio can be helpful in distinguishing the two species - compare the scatter plot in the Jupyter Notebook.

-## Conclusion
+## 6. Conclusion

 Data analysis is a powerful technique in relation to objects classification and machine learning.
 The tools used in the project - Python language and its libraries - offer a lot of functionality, of which just few were utilised.
 Much more is still to be learnt.
+One of many things that could yet be done is pattern analysis and machine learning algorithm.
+These, however, will be carried out under another project.

 ___